-6 Workflow Improvements You Need To Make Before ThanksgivingAUTHOR: Kayla Matthews
+6 Workflow Improvements You Should Make Before ChristmasAUTHOR: Kayla Matthews

 Now that summer is over, and everyone has returned from vacations and getaways, there is ample opportunity again for many businesses.
 Lead opportunities are bound to increase after the annual summer slowdown, making an efficient workflow vital to get the most out of this period.

 Thanksgiving and the general holiday season will mark another time where a slowdown typically occurs, as travel and other engagements increase in frequency for potential leads.
 As a result, now is an ideal time to focus on improving your workflow.

 Unlike general work processes, workflows affect the movement of projects within an entire department.
 Making changes to your own work process can improve a project’s workflow for everyone you work with, which is often much needed as the holiday season approaches.
 These tips can help: